 Sneasel is pretty specifically based on the kamaitachi, a weasel-like creature who rides on the wind and cuts into your skin with limbs like sickles.
 This is apparently one of those folk tales where details vary from region to region, but at least one blames them on the work of some evil god, and another claims that their wounds leave no blood, as it’s being sucked away.
 Gross.

 Her name even triples up on this: “Sneasel” contains “sneaky”, “weasel”, “sneeze” (for the Ice type), and – if you want to read very generously – a Scottish word “sneesl” for oncoming rain or snow.
-Oddly, her original Japanese name (Nyura) is more in reference to painting her as a back-alley critter, from “nyuu” (mewing) to “nora” (stray) – but hey, it’s probably an easier reference to get and communicates the right idea about her nature.
-The French localizers seem to have missed the boat a bit, though, as their name of leprechaun-ferret is… a very broad interpretation of what this thing actually is.
+Oddly, her original Japanese name (Nyura) is more in reference to painting her as a back-alley critter, from “nyuu” (mewing) and “nora” (stray) – but hey, it’s probably an easier reference to get and communicates the right idea about her nature.
+The French localizers seem to have missed the boat a bit, though, as their name of leprechaun-ferret is… a very broad interpretation of what this thing actually is, unless I’m misunderstanding non-Hollywood leprechauns.

 There are a lot of wonderful things about how Sneasel and Weavile are characterized, from tree-climbing to how they plague breeders, but my favorite might be how they of all monsters get extensive notes on pack behavior.
 As a pre-evolution, they team up for smash-and-grabs on nests of eggs, but ultimately bicker about who gets to eat the ill-gotten goods.
 Weavile, on the other hand, is much more organized, staking out prey and moving as small, coordinated strike teams.
 Even from their first appearance – in a movie well ahead of their game debut – Weavile are almost always seen in at least a pair, and are all the more dangerous for it.

-The best example – if a bit grim – comes from Ultra Sun & Ultra Moon, noting that Sneasel will overzealously stalk and ambush Sandshrew on their own and damage their claws on the critters’ hard hides in the process.
+The best example – if a bit grim – comes from Ultra Sun & Ultra Moon, noting that Sneasel will overzealously stalk and ambush Sandshrew on their own and attack so relentlessly that they damage their own claws on the critters’ hard hides.
 Weavile, on the other hand, will team up to have one attacker flip the Sandshrew over so the other can get at its soft belly, then the two will divide the spoils.
-Why do we let adolescents travel in these woods again, with or without companions?
+Why do we let adolescents travel in these open wilderness again, with or without companions?

 The other thing I really wish we’d be shown is Weavile markings.
-They apparently come in literal hundreds of unique patterns, each marking territory for a different pack.
+They apparently come in hundreds of regionally-unique patterns, each marking territory for a different pack.
 This sounds like aggressive behavior – and really impressive, at that, since they’re found marred into boulders – but apparently there are those who catalog and appreciate it.
-Huh; that sounds a lot like other visual marks that real-life packs get stereotyped for leaving in their neighborhoods.
+Huh; that sounds a lot like other visual marks that real-life packs get stereotyped for leaving around their territory.

 I’ve just gotta know what non-human graffiti looks like.

 Sneasel and Weavile are cool as heck.
 Great look, fun origin story, and tons of personality.
-Pretty much every generation gives us some form of “thief” and “rodent” characters, though, so while she’s easily among the best of both, it’s not like she’d leave a noticable gap in the roster if she was replaced.
-She doesn’t need to be, though, and I’d keep her on Reserve as a clutch pick to fill either role in ongoing generations.
+Still, pretty much every generation gives us some form of “thief” and “rodent” characters, so while she’s easily among the best of both, it’s not like she’d leave a noticeable gap in the roster if she was replaced.
+That makes her a strong in-Reserve clutch pick to fill either role in ongoing generations.

-Any and all appreciation for Sneasel and Weavile is welcome in the comments!
+Any and all appreciation for Sneasel, Weavile, and Sneasler is welcome in the comments!